Adding custom MCP tools & resources

 Building and Registering Custom Prompts

-An MCP Prompt (opens in a new tab) allows you to create reusable prompt templates and workflows for your MCP.
+An MCP Prompt (opens in a new tab) enables creation of reusable prompt templates and workflows for MCP.

 custom/customPrompts.ts